SorensenUCSC/CSE113-2021/overview.md

 ## Tests:

 There will be two asynchronous tests in this course: a midterm and a final.
-The midterm will be worth as much as a single homework assignment (~10%).
+The midterm will roughly be worth as much as a single homework assignment (~10%).
 The final will be worth 30%

 You will get the test as pdf worksheet and have 1 days to complete it.
 I